 NOTE: Before starting this procedure, be sure that the upper guide, table and the test block are completely dry.
 If necessary remove the flushing hose and blow air through the upper head assembly.
 Using a hard Arkansas stone, de-burr the test block and the table.
 The table is stainless steel and nicks and scratches can form.
-Set wire speed to 2 and tension to what will be used when you skim cut.
-Also set dry run to 0
+Also on covered A325 machines the "WP" parameter of C777 must be set to 1.

-1) Go to the "MAL", "MDI" screen, type G91 and press "ENTER".
+1) Go to the "MAL", "MDI" screen.